Dulon18/Node-JS-Tutorial/README.md

 Synchronization : Furthermore, Node.js fosters seamless code synchronization between client and server, reducing loading times for audio and video content.

 Ease of Use : Being open-source and JavaScript-based, Node.js offers a familiar environment for developers, facilitating easy project initiation.

-By breaking down the text into specific points and refining each point for clarity and conciseness, the modified version presents a more streamlined and organized explanation of the benefits of Node.js.
+By breaking down the text into specific points and refining each point for clarity and conciseness of the benefits of Node.js.

   # Features of Node.js: